Ferruccio Busoni: Early compositions

 In 1917, Hugo Leichtentritt suggested that the Second Violin Sonata Op.
 36a (BV 244), completed in 1900, "stands on the border-line between the first and second epochs of Busoni", although van Dieren asserts that in conversation Busoni "made no such claims for any work written before 1910.
 This means that he dated his work as an independent composer from the piano pieces An die Jugend ... and the Berceuse in its original version for piano."
 (These works were actually written in 1909.)
 The Kindermann Busoni Verzeichnis lists over 200 compositions in the period to 1900, which are met with very rarely in the contemporary repertoire or in recording, mostly featuring piano, either as solo instrument or accompanying others, but also including some works for chamber ensemble and some for orchestra, amongst them two large-scale suites and a violin concerto.

 Antony Beaumont notes that Busoni wrote virtually no chamber music after 1898 and no songs between 1886 and 1918, commenting that this was "part of the process of freeing himself from his Leipzig background ... [evoking] worlds of middle-class respectability in which he was not at home, and [in which] the shadows of Schumann, Brahms and Wolf loomed too large."
 The first decade of the 20th century is described by Brendel as being for Busoni "a creative pause" after which he "finally gained an artistic profile of his own" as opposed to the "easy routine which had kept his entire earlier production on the tracks of eclecticism".

-During this period, Busoni wrote his Piano Concerto, one of the largest such works he ever wrote in terms of duration and resources.
+During this period, Busoni wrote his Piano Concerto (Op.
+39) in 1904, considered one of the largest such works he ever wrote in terms of duration and resources.
 Dent comments "In construction [the Concerto] is difficult to analyse ... on account of the way in which themes are transferred from movement to another.
 The work has to be considered as a whole, and Busoni always desired it to be played straight through without interruption."
 The press reaction to the premiere of the concerto was largely one of outrage: the Tägliche Rundschau complained of "Noise, more noise, eccentricity and licentiousness", while another journal opined that "the composer would have done better to stay within more modest boundaries".
+Some like Marc-André Hamelin have also said that this work is closer to a symphony than a traditional piano concerto and one composed in a period of dense musical and artistic development.
 The other major work during this "creative pause" was the Turandot Suite.
 Busoni employed motifs from Chinese and other oriental music in the suite, though, as Leichtentritt points out, the Suite is "in fact the product of an Occidental mind, for whom the exact imitation of the real Chinese model would always be unnatural and unattainable ... the appearance is more artistic than the real thing would be."
 The suite was first performed as a purely musical item in 1905; it was used in a production of the play in 1911, and was eventually transformed into a two-act opera in 1917.